DigiBP/Team-Apples/README.md

 ## 9. Generate license key
 - The client decides to purchase a license key after paying for it.
-- Once the payment is completed, a new license key is generated.
+- Once the payment is confirmed by the Consultant, a new license key is generated automatically.
 - The generated license key is then written back into the CRM system.
 - The license key is associated with the client's credentials in the CRM system, ensuring it is properly linked to the client's profile.